MTrajK/virus-spreading/README.md

 Simple virus spreading simulation inspired by this great [article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) (written by Harry Stevens on [WashingtonPost](https://www.washingtonpost.com/)).\
 The goal of this tool is to experiment with several parameters to find the best way to **"flatten the curve"**.\
-The whole simulation is made in plain/vanilla JavaScript and CSS.
+The whole simulation is made with plain/vanilla JavaScript and CSS.
+But why vanilla JavaScript (without some newer specification like ES6)?
+Because I wanted to be runnable in older/all browsers without using a JS compiler.
+Btw I'm not saying to ignore JS frameworks, JS compilers, or ES6 (they are great!), but for this project, I decided not to use something like that.

-*Note: This simple simulation isn't a 100% real-world simulation, because there are many more factors in the real world and the people aren't just balls that are bouncing*
+*Note: This is not a mathematical simulation nor a 100% real-world simulation (because there are many more factors in the real world, and the people aren't just balls that are bouncing), but it could show how important the social distancing is and how quickly a virus could spread among the population.*

 **[Try it here](https://mtrajk.github.io/virus-spreading/)**